 Stripe Payment Integration

 Stripe is an American financial services and software as a service (SaaS) the company offers payment processing software and application programming interfaces (APIs) for e-commerce websites and mobile applications.
-Follow the steps of this guide to set up Stripe payments in our NextJS eCommerce boilerplate.
+Follow the steps of this guide to set up Stripe payments in our Service API and connect it your frontend.

 Getting Stripe credentials